Canonical URLs: A Beginner's Guide to Canonical Tags

 • Non-trailing slash: https://example.com

-Search engines see non-WWW and WWW versions of a URL as duplicate pages.
+Search engines consider non-WWW and WWW versions of a URL as duplicate pages, so choose one version and stick with it.

 • Non-WWW: https://example.com/